monkeydunkey/Scrape_Rate_My_professor/Readme.md

 TODO :
   1) Improve visualizations
-  2) Analyze - If stemming is required
+  2) Analyze - Does not help in understanding stuff later
-  3) Perform LDA latent Dirichlet Allocation on the comments
+  3) Perform LDA - The Topics/ group of words does not seem to make sense

 License MIT